knedza/JAKL/README.md

 There may be an artefact with depressed people over or underestimating time spent angaging in activities.

-We check this by repeating the analysis with some additional IVs collected alongsidet he self reported computer use:
+We checked this by repeating the analysis with some additional IVs collected alongsidet he self reported computer use:
+_How much time the child spends alone, how much time they spend outside, time they spend socialising with other young people, and time they spend on their mobile (talk/text)_

+None of these additional variables had a significant effect uopn the likelihood of a diagnosis of depression at age 18.